hlfshell/Udacity-CarND-Advanced-Lane-Finding/WRITEUP.md

 ## Video output

 `video.py` file will load the pipeline and execute the pipeline on each frame of a provided video - for the project, I ran it on `project_video.mp4`.
 The output can be found in `output_images/project_video_output.mp4`.

+### Smoothing

+Since the video has multiple frames, we consider previous frames when calculating a given frame's lane lines.
+We discussed this previously in the `detectLaneLines` section.

+We do additional smoothing in `video.py` - we average the polynomials for the previous 29 frames plus this current frame (approximately one second of video) to create a smoother change of the lane lines as time moves on.
+This resulted in a more resilient output, as a really poor read in a frame was limited in it's overall effect on the resultant lane line.

 ## Potential Problems